InteractiveComputerGraphics/TriangleMeshDistance/README.md

 ## What you need to know about TriangleMeshDistance
-- `TriangleMeshDistance` keeps an internal copy of the vertex and triangle data.
+- `TriangleMeshDistance` keeps a copy of the vertex and triangle data passed as input.
 - Additionally, the pseudonormals required to compute signed distances are calculated and stored at building time.
 - `TriangleMeshDistance` can be declared empty and constructed multiple times with different meshes.
 This can potentially reuse memory allocations.